Hüseyin Turgut: Family

-Huseyn Turgut's father, Hasan Khan Turgut, was the son of khans of Erivan and his mother was Shahzada Nuraleyn Khanum Qovanli-Qajar, the daughter of Bakhman Mirza Qovanli-Qajar.
+Hüseyin Turgut's father, Hasan Khan Erivansky (in Turkey Turgut), was the son of khans of Erivan and his mother was Shahzada Nuraleyn Khanum Qovanli-Qajar, the daughter of Bakhman Mirza Qovanli-Qajar.
 He had two brothers named Ferid and Sami, two sisters named Ruhsare and Adile.

-In 1936, Huseyn Khan Turgut married Leman Hanim and they had a daughter named Nur in 1940 and a son named Turhan in 1946.
+In 1936, Hüseyin Turgut married Leman Hattusas and they had a daughter named Nur in 1940 and a son named Turhan in 1946.